KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 * **Zenetism (Lattice Math):** "Souls are Hypostatic Emanations (L3) oriented by Resonance."
     * This is **Ontology**.
 It explains the *nature* of the soul, its origin in Aion, and its structural destiny.

-**The "One in Motion" claim is a mathematical abstraction trying to do the work of a metaphysical truth.** It describes the *graph* of a soul, not the *being* of a soul.
+**The "One in Motion" claim is a mathematical abstraction trying to do the work of a metaphysical principle.** It describes the *graph* of a soul, not the *being* of a soul.

 ---